$O(\alpha_s)$ corrections to the polar angle dependence of the longitudinal spin-spin correlation asymmetry in $e^+e^-\to q\bar q$: Summary and conclusion

-What remains to be done is to calculate the radiative corrections to the remaining transverse-longitudinal and transverse-transverse spin-spin density matrix elements in the helicity system.
-Alternatively, one can study the spin-spin density matrix in the off-diagonal basis representation of Ref.~\cite{ps96}, which is optimal at the Born term level.
-Radiative corrections to the spin-spin density matrix in the off-diagonal basis have been considered before using the soft gluon approximation~\cite{Akatsu:1997tq}.
+What remains to be done is to calculate the radiative corrections to the remaining transverse-longitudinal and transverse-transverse spin--spin density matrix elements in the helicity system.
+Alternatively, one can study the spin--spin density matrix in the off-diagonal basis representation of Ref.~\cite{ps96}, which is optimal at the Born-term level.
+Radiative corrections to the spin--spin density matrix in the off-diagonal basis have been considered before using the soft gluon approximation~\cite{Akatsu:1997tq}.
 It is, however, clear that, in the soft gluon approximation, one misses potentially large contributions from e.g.\ the near-forward emission of hard gluons as described in this paper.

 {\bf Acknowledgements:} The work of S.~G. is supported by the Estonian target financed project No.~0182647s04, by the Estonian Science Foundation under grant No.~6216 and by the Deutsche Forschungsgemeinschaft (DFG) under grant 436 EST 17/1/06.